qor/doc/chapter2/actions.md

 # Actions

-QOR Admin has the notion of four `Action Modes`:
+QOR Admin has the notion of four action modes:

-* Bulk actions (will be shown in index page as bulk actions),
+* Bulk actions (will be shown in index page as bulk actions)
-* Edit form action (will be shown in edit page),
+* Edit form action (will be shown in edit page)
-* Show page action (will be shown in show page),
+* Show page action (will be shown in show page)
-* Menu item action (will be shown in table's menu).
+* Menu item action (will be shown in table's menu)

 You can register an Action of any mode using the `Action` method, along with `Modes` values to contol where to show them: